 |Banned Player Detection||No||If checked, Yunite will scan every party, and if it detects a banned player in the user's party, it will reject the party.|

-Use priority levels to tell Yunite which players should get the code earlier than others.
-You can create different priority levels that are dispatched after each another, either after the previous level is completed, or after the specified timeout, whichever is earlier.
+Use priority levels to tell Yunite which players should receive the code earlier than others.
+You can create different priority levels to distribute the code earlier to certain roles with a custom Time-out duration without a Max.
+Roles limitation.

 - To delete a level, click the trash can icon in the row of the level.

 - To reorder levels, drag and drop their boxes.

 Your server members must be signed-up with the Fortnite Registration system on your server.
 Otherwise, they can not participate.
 The host must've verified with Yunite as well beforehand.